hydpy-dev/OpenDA/demos/openda_projects/EnKF/README.rst

 Run in parallel
 ---------------
-This is also an example on how-to setup the model wrapper to distribute ensemble simulation onto several HydPy server instances.
-See 'model.xml'.
+The given configuration is an example of setting up the model wrapper to distribute ensemble simulation onto several HydPy server instances.
+See `model.xml`_.

 Adjust model states with the Ensemble Kalman Filter
 ---------------------------------------------------